amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 68.md

 Ping was assigned to protect this ward by Ozewyn after she escaped from Carceri.
 Things that Ping knows:
 - Ozewyn spent many years creating the wards to hide the shield
-- Ping first met Ozewyn
+- Ping first met Ozewyn during the Dissension when she was learning magic from Harmonia and Siedus
+- Ping helped Ozewyn and Ves hide after escaping Carceri since Siedus was still angry at her after the Scourge
 #### The Crystal Canopy
 The Crystal Canopy is a spot in Lolth's Grove where a small beam of sunlight has cracked through the Canopy and is reflected off of silver pools of liquid and the reflective leaves of trees that are growing here.